-UWS 17.24 Petition for restoration of rights after suspension or expulsion.
+UWS 17.18 Petition for restoration of rights after suspension or expulsion.
 A respondent who has been suspended may petition to have their student status, rights, and privileges restored before the suspension has expired by its own terms under s.
-UWS 17.23 (2).
+UWS 17.17 (2).
 A respondent who has been expelled may petition for the right to apply for readmission.
-The petition shall be in writing and directed to the chief administrative officer of the institution from which the respondent was suspended or expelled or is seeking admission (if applying to a different UW school).
+The petition shall be in writing and directed to the chief administrative officer of the institution from which the respondent was suspended or expelled or from a different University of Wisconsin institution to which the respondent seeks admission.
 The chief administrative officer shall make the readmission decision.
-In cases of sexual misconduct, the readmission decision should be made in consultation with the Title IX Coordinator and the complainant should be notified of any change to the disciplinary outcome, and should be provided opportunity to respond regarding any review of responsibility findings.
+In cases of sexual misconduct, the readmission decision shall be made in consultation with the Title IX Coordinator and reasonable attempts shall be made to notify the complainant of any change to the disciplinary outcome.
+If enrolled as a student at the time of the petition, the complainant shall be provided opportunity to respond to the petition prior to the readmission decision.